Links on Android Authority may earn us a commission. Learn more.

 - The TCL 6-Series is the best Roku smart TV, with Mini-LED tech and gaming features.

 - The Samsung QN90B is the best gaming smart TV, with variable refresh rates and other enhancements.

 Samsung QN900B Neo QLED: The best 8K smart TV

-If you’d like to future-proof your TV for the next decade, that means something with 8K resolution.
+If you’d like to futureproof your TV for the next decade, that means something with 8K support.
 There’s a small but growing number of such TVs, and the best ones come from Samsung.
-The QN900B comes in 65-, 75-, and 85-inch sizes, and uses proprietary technologies like Quantum Mini LEDs and the Neural Quantum Processor 8K for a bright and accurate picture.
+The QN900B ships in 65-, 75-, and 85-inch sizes, and uses proprietary technologies like Quantum Mini LEDs and the Neural Quantum Processor 8K for a bright and accurate picture.

-With so little native 8K video out there, it’s good that the TV uses AI upscaling for content mastered at lower resolutions.
+With native 8K video so sparse, it’s good that the TV uses AI upscaling for content mastered at lower resolutions.
 Its design is pretty slick as well, with a thin and nearly bezel-free screen, and a stand that holds ports and power connections out of sight.
 We’re now recommending the QN900B over the QN900A because while you can save money with the latter, it’s being phased out, and the brightness and picture quality on the 900B are noticeably better.

 - 8K resolution

 - Sleek and thin design

 - Alexa, Bixby, or Google Assistant voice control via remote

 - Eye-wateringly expensive